httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 the client's preferred digest algorithm.
 Alternatively a server can also reject the request and return an error.

-In this example, the client requests a "sha" `Representation-Digest`, and the server returns an error with problem details {{?RFC7807}} contained in the content.
+In this example, the client requests a "sha" `Repr-Digest`, and the server returns an error with problem details {{?RFC7807}} contained in the content.
 The problem details contain a list of the hashing algorithms that the server supports.
 This is purely an example, this specification does not define any format or